Self Doubt and the New Landscape Practice

 We do not seem to have ready answers to barrage of questions that assault us while working,

 We do not have a ready reckoner of answers to daunting business situations.

 We do not have biographies of how the now established firms went about establishing themselves.
 These can be a source of incredible inspirations.

 Not having these could be said to be one of our biggest setbacks.
-Most of these stories travel about by word of mouth and in that, sense is not an open knowledge.
-This creates a state of perpetual golden age of startups where wisdom gained over the years by the previous generation is never built upon by the newer generation and what one invariably notices that starting a landscape practice has not undergone any form of evolution as compared to start-ups in any other fields (notably software development).
+Most of these stories travel about by word of mouth and in that sense, is not open knowledge.
+This creates a state of perpetual golden age of startups where wisdom gained over the years by the previous generation is never built upon by the newer generation and what one invariably notices, is that starting a landscape practice has not undergone any form of evolution as compared to start-ups in any other fields (notably software development).